Sun Lakes Camera Club Competition Rules and Procedures

 Membership in a competition class is determined by the Competition Committee and is based on the photographic images submitted by the member in the past.
 Movement between classes can occur when the member has submitted at least a total of 24 images (print and digital combined) for the year or if in theopinion of the Competition Committee the member’s images dictate a different class assignment.

-Normally, members who receive Photographer of the Year Awards at year end will be placed in a higher class if such class is available.
+Normally, members who receive Photographer of the Year Awards at year end will be placed in a higher class if such class is available but this move is at the member’s discretion except that a member who is Photographer of the Year twice in the same class must move up to the next class if such class is available.
 Other members may be placed in a higher class if the committee deems it is appropriate.

 A member may petition the Competition Committee to be placed in another class either higher or lower.
 The Competition Committee will use images submitted in the past to determine if the petitioning members request will be honored.